sacredSatan/trenchess/README.md

 ## Todos

 - ~~Instead of the random 6 cards at the beginning of the game, allow players to draw/discard cards after every n moves.~~
-  - players now start with one card of each type (4 total), and every 4 moves they get an option to select upto 4 cards, from 2 random cards + the cards already in their hand.
+  - players now start with one card of each type (_n_ total), and every 4 moves they get an option to select cards from 2 random cards + the cards already in their hand (max _n_ cards).
 - Error handling (your only recourse currently is to reload the page and lose the state)
 - Add tests to ensure that the classic chess implementation is bugfree at least
 - Simple qol improvements like last move indicator, sound etc. But way down in the priority list.